MicrosoftDocs/winrt-api/windows.gaming.input/gamepadreading.md

 # GamepadReading

 ## -description
-Represents the current state of the controller.
+Represents the current state of the gamepad.

 ## -struct-fields

 ### -field Timestamp
-Time when the state was retrieved from the controller.
+Time when the state was retrieved from the gamepad.

 ### -field Buttons
-The state of the controller buttons.
+The state of the gamepad's buttons.

 ### -field LeftTrigger